bernikr/ownhaystack/README.md

        for [ESP32](https://github.com/dchristl/macless-haystack/tree/main/firmware/ESP32),
        [nrf5x](https://github.com/dchristl/macless-haystack/tree/main/firmware/nrf5x)
        or [Flipper Zero](https://github.com/MatthewKuKanich/FindMyFlipper/tree/main?tab=readme-ov-file#step-by-step-instructions)
-    2. For every tag create a `.priv_key` file in the `./data/keys` folder containing one base64 enecoded private key per line.
+    2. For every tag create a `.priv_keys` file in the `./data/keys` folder containing one base64 enecoded private key per line.
        (Multiple lines are only needed if you are using rotating keys on the device.)
     3. The filename of the file will be used as the mqtt topic and name of the tag.
-E.g., `flipper.priv_key` will result in its position reports to be posted to `owntracks/haystack/flipper`
+E.g., `flipper.priv_keys` will result in its position reports to be posted to `owntracks/haystack/flipper`
 4. Start the container in interactive mode with `docker-compose run --rm haystack`
 5. Enter your 2FA code when you are asked for it